 Doris “Granny D” Haddock received a lot of attention when she walked across the United States to raise awareness of campaign finance reform.
 She did this at the tender young age of 89.
-This story is an excerpt from her book about that experience, and was provided exclusively for Dare to be Fabulous.
+This story is an excerpt from her book about that experience, provided exclusively for Dare to be Fabulous.

 Jim and I, at long last, got in the vehicle and drove home to Dublin, New Hampshire.
 My, it was delicious to see the miles fly by and not have to even think about walking them!
 And then my town ahead, and there it is!
 And the old house!
 My old chair!
 Bathtub!
 Books!
 Ahh, my tired bones!